Nonlinear interaction of three impulsive gravitational waves II: the wave estimates: Fractional energy estimates for

 and

 Hence,

 The desired estimate therefore follows from Gr\"onwall's inequality. \qedhere \end{proof}

-Given the proof of Proposition~\ref{prop:Ds.est} above, we need to prove the commutator estimates in Propositions~\ref{prop:frac.2} and \ref{prop:frac.1}.
-For both of these bounds, we first prove corresponding commutator estimates for more general functions; see Proposition~\ref{prop:frac.2_generic_v} and \ref{prop:frac.1_generic_v}.
+Given the proof of Proposition~\ref{prop:Ds.est} above, we need to prove the commutator estimates \eqref{eq:frac.commute.2} and \eqref{eq:frac.commute.1}.
+For both of these bounds, we also prove corresponding commutator estimates for more general functions.
 (These more general commutator bounds will be useful later in Section~\ref{sec:rphi}.)

 \begin{proposition} Let $v$ be a smooth, compactly supported function on $B(0,R)$.
 Then for $r\geq 1$,